kso512/public-scripts/README.md

 A Check_MK "local" check to query the OpenWeather API and return important weather information.

+### Requirements

+This script requires the following:

+- curl
+- A writable folder, default to /dev/shm
+- An OpenWeather API Application ID
+- An OpenWeather Location ID
+- An 'external_variables.bash' file, defining the last two

 ### Notes

 This code does not work "out of the box" as the API I use bears rate limits which prevents sharing.
 Creating an OpenWeather API account is free and can be done at the [OpenWeather Sign Up page](https://openweathermap.org/home/sign_up).